Across the autumn and spring semesters, you will take 120 credits of taught modules. Each module typically consists of 10 two to three hour sessions.

 - Branding and building loyalty: value co-creation in network partnerships

-The module provides an overview of the changing international business environment and its challenges for international firms.
+The module introduces you to marketing theory and practice.
+Particular attention will be given to the changing international business environment and its challenges for international firms.
 It critically reviews contemporary issues in international marketing and provides insights into the development of competitive strategies and international marketing management within the context of consumer goods, industrial goods and services.

 New Product/Service Development and Management